 Your flight training will be straightforward.

-Nevertheless, the private pilot ground school has multiple subjects to familiarize different aeronautical subjects.
+Nevertheless, the private pilot ground school has multiple subjects to familiarize with aeronautical topics.

-It all depends on how quickly the student pilot grasps maneuvering the aircraft during PPL.
+It depends on how quickly the student pilot grasps maneuvering the aircraft during PPL.

-To obtain only a private pilot license, you will not have to learn any complex maneuvers too.
+To obtain only a private pilot license, you will not have to learn any complex maneuvers.

-In time the pilot will get used to the controls, which are not complicated at all.
+In time the pilot will get used to the controls, which are not complicated.

 Depending on your effort, you can get the private pilot lesson sooner.